Willie deWit

-William Theodore deWit, Q.C. (born June 13, 1961) is a Justice of the Court of King's Bench of Alberta sitting in Calgary since 2017.
-Previously, he was a criminal defence lawyer and a professional boxer.
+William Theodore deWit, Q.C. (born June 13, 1961) is a Justice of the Alberta Court of Appeal sitting in Calgary since 2023.
+Previously, he was a Judge of the Court of Queen's Bench (appointed 2017), a criminal defence lawyer and a professional boxer.
 He represented Canada at the 1984 Summer Olympics and won a silver medal in the heavyweight division.
 DeWit and teammate Shawn O'Sullivan were heavily touted going into the Games, as both had won the world championship.

 Personal life

 DeWit played football in high school and was an all-star quarterback.
 He was offered a scholarship to the University of Alberta, but decided to quit football after he began learning how to box at a Grande Prairie health club which was run by a man named Jim Murrie.
 Impressed with his dedication and size, Murrie introduced deWit to Dr. Harry Snatic, a dentist and rancher who had been a youth boxing coach in Louisiana before moving his family in 1971 to Beaverlodge, a small town near Grande Prairie.
 He worked out with deWit three times a week, first in the health club, and then in the deWit's unheated garage where temperatures would often get to 10 or 20 degrees below zero.

 In 1987, DeWit lost his father, Len de Wit, and younger brother, Theo, who was 23 at the time, in a plane crash that killed 4 people in total.
 The plane, a Cessna 210, crashed into a forested area and exploded near Grande Prairie, Alberta.